Sharday/Enhancing_patient_stratification_explainable_AI/README.md

 ## Introduction

-Code for startifying patients using class-contrastive machine learning on genomic data.
+Code for stratifying patients using class-contrastive machine learning on genomic data.

 ## Files

 Main files created from scratch:

 * 1_gene_sampling_heatmaps.ipynb - sampling from the RISK dataset
 * 2_preprocessing_training_autoencoder.ipynb - training the autoencoder
 * 3_kmeans_gmm_eval.ipynb - clustering and classification using GMMs and KMeans, including evaluation